ACCESS-NRI/access-om3-configs/documentation/docs/pages/inputs/Forcing-data-models.md

 1. Precipitation, captured by the `precip` diagnostic.
 Total precipitation is the sum of:
    - Liquid precipitation, captured by `lprec`
    - Frozen precipitation, captured by `fprec`
-2. Evaporation, captured by `evap`
+2. Evaporation, captured by `evap`.
+(This also includes sublimation, condensation and deposition).
 3. Liquid runoff, captured by `lrunoff` or `friver`
 4. Frozen runoff, captured by `frunoff` or `ficeberg`
 5. Sea ice melt/formation, captured by `seaice_melt`